zahiterdemguzel/GitApplier/README.md

 # Git Apply From Clipboard

 This extension adds status bar buttons to run `git apply ...` from your clipboard or perform a `git reset --hard`.
+Commands are executed directly using your system shell, and a notification is shown when they complete.

 **Warning:** The **Reset (Hard)** button runs `git reset --hard` immediately without confirmation and discards all local changes.